Hire Experts for the IRS Form 1120 Corporate Tax Return

 - Easy ownership transfer – generally, the ownership of a corporation can be transferred easily, though there are some restrictions on transfer of S-Corporation ownership.

 - Tax advantages – premiums paid for owner-employee insurance and qualified contributions to retirement plans are deductible.
 Corporate income is not subject to self-employment taxes, social security, or Medicare premiums.
-There are other tax advantages, but consult a CPA for advice.
+There are other tax advantages, but consult a tax professional for advice.

 - Raising capital – raising capital is easier, as usually all that is required is the sale of stock.